2.21 Provisions, Contingent Liabilities and Contingent Assets Provisions

 The Company has sufficient sanctioned line of credit from its bankers / financiers; commensurate to its business requirements.
 The Company reviews its line of credit available with bankers and lenders from time to time to ensure that at all point of time there is sufficient availability of line of credit.

 The Company pays special attention to the net operating working capital invested in the business.
-In this regard, as in previous years, considerable work has been performed to control and reduce collection periods for trade and other receivables, as well as to optimise accounts payable with the support of banking arrangements to mobilise funds.
+In this regard, as in previous years, considerable work has been performed to control and reduce collection periods for trade and other receivables, as well as to optimize accounts payable with the support of banking arrangements to mobilize funds.

 The fair values of the financial assets and liabilities are defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.